tjaffri/ml-dev-pc-setup/README.md

   "files.autoSave": "afterDelay",
   // Commit all changes when there are no staged changes.
   "git.enableSmartCommit": true,
-  // The path of the shell that the terminal uses on Windows.
-When using shells shipped with Windows (cmd, PowerShell or Bash on Ubuntu).
-  "terminal.integrated.shell.windows": "C:\\Program Files\\Git\\bin\\bash.exe",
-  // Arguments passed in.
-Each argument is a separate item in the array.
-  "python.linting.pylintArgs": [
-    "--disable=E0401"
-  ],
   // Arguments passed in.
 Each argument is a separate item in the array.
   "python.formatting.autopep8Args": [
     "--max-line-length=120"